Topics taught at the WRC fall under two large categories -- water in natural systems and water in engineered systems.

 Our goals for each class are to learn age-relevant concepts, to instill curiosity about water and our environment, and to have fun!

-Within COVID-19 guidelines, we have re-opened the Water Resource Center for small group visits.
-This is a great option for homeschool groups, scout troops and small classrooms.
+This is a great option for classrooms, homeschool groups, and scout troops.
 Educators will take your group through 2-3 of our classic water science activities at the Water Resource Center at 1004 N Freya Street.
-Typical visits are 1.5 hours.
+Typical visits are 1.5-2 hours in length.

 CLASSROOM VISITS - Virtual or In-person